kimjudyh/pokemon_go/README.md

 Populate the table with base stats from pogostats_csv.csv
 `$ psql mydb -c "\copy base_stats FROM 'pogostats_csv.csv' (format csv, header true);"`

+## Updating Base Stats
+Run the bash file called `update_base_stats.sh`.
+Enable permissions:
+`$ chmod +x script.sh`
+`$ ./scripts/update_base_stats.sh`

 ## Creating the input file
 Create a csv file with the following columns: id, pokemon, CP, attack IV, defense IV, stamina IV.
 Save it in the same directory as multi_poke_v1.py.

 It's highly recommended to analyze one type of pokemon.
 The names of the columns don't matter, but the order does.
-Refer to bagon1.csv for an example.

 | id | pokemon | CP | Atk IV | Def IV | Stam IV|
 | ------ | ------ | ------ | ------ | ------ | ------ |